nate102938/twitter_classifier/README.md

 ![sciencetech](./images/sciencetech.png)

 # Modeling
 The model created for the classification of users into the four primary segments is referred to as model 1.
 For model 1, I scaled down the population of political tweets used to train the model to a smaller dataset and separate file consisting of ~101K tweets.
-Model 2 represents the secondary classfication of political users between conservative and liberal classes.
+Model 2 represents the a classification of political users between conservative and liberal classes.
 For model 2, I utilized all political tweets from the complete dataset.

 For both models, I used NLP techniques and predictive modeling.
 The first step was preprocessing the tweets.
 I lowered the case of all words, got rid of stopwords and numeric words, and then tokenized and lemmatized the remaining words.
 I then used a TFIDF vectorizor.
 After that, I used a Complement Naive Bayes Classifier to fit, train, and then test how well the models predicted the primary interest and, if political, the political affiliation of the user.